pqnelson/isabelle-nand2tetris/README.md

 the "Devices as Logical Relations" idiom, `Gate[in, out]`.

 We use the "intuitive" alternative using functions as relations.
 NAND is a function, `NAND`.
-But then how do we deal with combinational logic like latches, registers, and RAM?
+But then how do we deal with sequential logic like latches, registers, and RAM?

 One possibility is to use monads, but if we use monads for a 1-bit cell,